Back

 View source

-SuperCDMS Reaches Operating Temperature, Begins Hunt for Dark Matter
+SuperCDMS Experiment Reaches Critical Milestone in Search for Dark Matter

-The Super Cryogenic Dark Matter Search (SuperCDMS) at SNOLAB, an international collaboration including Northwestern University, has reached its operating temperature, a critical step in the search for dark matter.
-The experiment, located two kilometers underground in Canada, is cooled to thousandths of a degree above absolute zero.
+The Super Cryogenic Dark Matter Search (SuperCDMS) at SNOLAB has successfully reached its operating temperature—a critical step in the hunt for dark matter.
+The international collaboration, which includes Northwestern University, has cooled the experiment to thousandths of a degree above absolute zero.

-The experiment employs ultra-pure silicon and germanium crystals outfitted with superconducting sensors.
-These sensors are engineered to detect the tiny vibrations and electrical signals that would result from a dark matter particle colliding with a crystal.
+The experiment uses ultra-pure silicon and germanium crystals equipped with superconducting sensors.
+These are designed to detect the minuscule vibrations and electrical signals that would result from a dark matter particle colliding with an atomic nucleus within a crystal.

-Northwestern University and Fermi National Accelerator Laboratory (Fermilab) are leading a crucial effort to measure detector responses to known particle interactions, which is indispensable for accurate data interpretation.
+SuperCDMS is led by the Department of Energy's SLAC National Accelerator Laboratory and comprises 24 institutions.
+Northwestern University and Fermi National Accelerator Laboratory (Fermilab) are leading a crucial effort to measure detector responses to known particle interactions, which is vital for interpreting any future data.

-Figueroa-Feliciano and his team built the Northwestern Experimental Underground Site (NEXUS) 106 meters below Fermilab.
-NEXUS is ingeniously designed to simulate the conditions at SNOLAB, shielding detectors from cosmic rays and using a neutron beam and detector to replicate interactions expected at the deep underground facility.
-This setup allows for precise detector calibration and measurement of ionization yield, which is essential for differentiating faint dark matter signals from ubiquitous background particles.
+To this end, Figueroa-Feliciano and his team built the Northwestern Experimental Underground Site (NEXUS) 106 meters below Fermilab.
+This facility is shielded from cosmic rays and uses a neutron beam and detector to simulate the types of interactions expected at the deeper SNOLAB site.

-Beyond its primary goal, SuperCDMS is anticipated to allow scientists to explore previously inaccessible energy scales and potentially identify new types of particle interactions due to its remarkably high sensitivity.
+Beyond dark matter, SuperCDMS is expected to allow scientists to explore previously inaccessible energy scales and potentially identify new types of particle interactions due to its high sensitivity.

-The SuperCDMS SNOLAB experiment is supported by the U.S. Department of Energy Office of Science, the U.S. National Science Foundation, the Canada Foundation for Innovation, the Natural Sciences and Engineering Research Council of Canada, and the Arthur B. McDonald Institute (Canada).
+The SuperCDMS SNOLAB experiment is supported by the U.S. Department of Energy Office of Science, the U.S. National Science Foundation, the Canada Foundation for Innovation, the Natural Sciences and Engineering Research Council of Canada, and the Arthur B. McDonald Institute.